Fortnite is coming to your phone

-Fortnite, released last July for the PS4, Xbox One and PC, is best described as a game that's kinda like PlayerUnknown's Battlegrounds.
+Fortnite, released last July for the PS4, Xbox One and PC, is best described as a game that's kinda like PlayerUnknown's Battlegrounds (PUBG).
 But now it's truly setting itself apart with a mobile port.

 The mobile version of Fortnite, announced on Thursday by Epic Games, is ambitious: It'll feature the same 100-player battle royale gameplay that its console brethren is famous for (and which PUBG initially made a phenomenon).
 Even more impressively, the iOS and Android games will feature cross-play with the PC and PS4 versions.